XlogicX/toeknife/README.md

   - --data DATA        ASCIIHex representation of the filedata right on the commandline
   - --guesses GUESSES  Guessfile for partial data refered to by length-distance pairs

+# Justification
+In section 1.1 of RFC-1951:
+*The data format defined by this specification does not attempt to:*
+*Allow random access to compressed data;*

+This doesn't mean that it's impossible, just that the specification isn't written to for this purpose.
+ToeKnife helps to assist with some random access.

 # Sample Workflow
 For a sample phrase of:
 *Some numbers are one, two, three, and four. four is the only of those that has four letters in it*